giacomocaironi/Kart/docs/docs/step_by_step/minimal_site.md

     <title></title>
   </head>
   <body>
+    <h1>{{page.title}}</h1>
     {{page.content|html}}
   </body>
 </html>

 ```

 Now our templates takes the content of our page ('page.content'), converts is to html (by using the '|html' filter) and then prints it (this is done by the double curly brackets).
+Moreover we create a header for the title of the page.
 If you want to know how the syntax work you should definitely check out the [Jinja2 documentation](https://jinja.palletsprojects.com/), our you can follow along and learn it as we progress through the tutorial.

 ### Adding new pages